 For the Owner menu, select either a User, a Team, a Role or "Creating User" and, with the exception of that last option, the appropriate box will then appear for you to select the database user, database user team or database role that you would like to assign default Ownership for this particular template.
 If you select "Creating User", the database user attaching the template at a later date will be the default owner and/or assignee for workflow tasks.

 I'm going to assign this one to "Client Service Team" within my database.

 In the Category menu, select the appropriate category that applies to this Workflow Process.

-On the Due line, enter a number in the "number of" box and select days, weeks or months in the second box.
-This will establish how many days, weeks or months the Workflow should take for completion after it is attached to a Contact or Seminar.
+In the Set Target Date area, enter a number in the "number of" box and select days, weeks or months in the second box.
+This will establish how many days, weeks or months the Workflow should take for completion after it is attached to a Contact, Opportunity or Seminar.
 I'm going to set this at two weeks.

 Now it's time to add Workflow Steps to your Workflow Template.
 Click the Name of the Workflow ("Client Onboarding Process") and you'll then see the below:

 Click New Step and you'll see the below: